 Unlocking that data has the potential to save oil and gas companies millions of dollars.
 In fact, it’s estimated that unplanned outages can decrease crude output by as much as 10 percent over a two-year period.
 In contrast, setting critical data free – which could effectively predict these types of outages – helps managers use real-time information to make higher-quality and more proactive decisions.

 Key Takeaway: The oil and gas industry is not short on data; there is plenty of it.
 However, what they are short on is having the ability to access that data in real time and glean valuable insights from it.
 When you unlock this power, incredible opportunities are available that simply were not available in previous years.

 The Internet of Things has the potential to transform the oil and gas business.
 In fact, today most companies within this sector are digitally immature compared to other industries.
 On a scale of one to 10, with 10 being the most mature, the oil and gas industry is rated 4.68, according to a study conducted by MIT Sloan Management Review and Deloitte.

 The data has always been available, but simply out of reach.
 IoT puts that data within reach and into the hands of those who need it most – staff and the decision-makers.
 As a result, they can save thousands and even millions of dollars by minimizing and eliminating unplanned and costly events.
 This results in a distinct advantage over the competition and a stronger position for future growth.

 What Is Fathym?

-Fathym is an Industrial Internet of Things Framework that lays the foundation for tangible business outcomes for businesses and enterprises.
+Fathym is a Data & Device Framework that lays the foundation for tangible business outcomes for businesses and enterprises.
 We enable oil and gas companies stay on the forefront of their industry by providing the building blocks to create custom IoT solutions.
-Fathym provides uniquely flexible and comprehensive solutions for every business to achieve their efficiency, savings and productivity goals.
+Fathym provides uniquely flexible and comprehensive solutions for businesses to achieve their efficiency, savings and productivity goals.